AndrewX192/checkthatcert/python3/requests.md

 # Python3 requests

-Specify the certificate of the server you want to communicate with in cert.pem. cURL will only communicate with this server and will ignore the local certificate store.
+Specify the certificate of the server you want to communicate with in cert.pem.
+The requests library will only communicate with this server and will ignore the local certificate store.

 ````
 >>> import requests